 CNG combustion is practically free of soot and particulates.
-As a result, harmful emissions are reduced to a minimum: 23% less CO2, up to 75% less nitrogen oxides and 98% fewer particulate emissions.
+As a result, harmful emissions are reduced to a minimum: Gas vehicles save – at same performance – more than 20% CO2 compared to gasoline and almost 10% compared to the latest generation of Diesel engines.
+Additionally, gas vehicles emit 75% less nitrogen oxides.

 Additionally, processed biogas can be mixed with CNG to further reduce CO2 emissions.
 Compared to diesel, adding 20% processed biogas improves a CNG-car’s environmental performance by up to 23% and a CNG-truck’s by 31%, respectively.
 This marks an important contribution to regional air quality.
 No other technology can provide this tried-and-tested, realistically available and regional perspective.